Portman, Brown Introduce Bill to Spur Investment in New Energy Technology

 Bipartisan Bill Would Benefit Companies like Sunpower, Inc. in Athens

-CINCINNATI, OH – U.S. Senators Rob Portman (R-OH) and Sherrod Brown (D-OH) introduced bipartisan legislation to spur investment in an innovative new energy technology and support jobs in Ohio.
+WASHINGTON, D.C. – Today, U.S. Senators Rob Portman (R-OH) and Sherrod Brown (D-OH) introduced bipartisan legislation to spur investment in an innovative new energy technology and support jobs in Ohio.
 The bill would benefit companies like Sunpower Inc., located in Athens, which has developed a promising electric power generation technology – the high-efficiency linear generator.
 The senators’ bill would provide parity to these companies by allowing them to access an investment tax credit that will help them scale their product to market.

 “Linear generators are exactly the type of innovative technology that can help lower utility bills for homeowners and businesses in Ohio and throughout the U.S.,” said Portman.
 “Yet, this technology is at a disadvantage because of inconsistencies between the tax code and the practical, technical definitions for fuel cell technology.
-This legislation simply levels the playing field, making our linear generators competitive enough to fully enter the market during the phaseout of the existing investment tax credit.”
+This legislation simply levels the playing field for Sunpower and other companies, making their linear generators competitive enough to fully enter the market during the phaseout of the existing investment tax credit.”

 “New energy technology keeps the U.S. competitive and helps reduce energy costs for consumers.
 That’s why we should be making it easier for companies with promising ideas to get them to market,” said Brown.
 “The investment tax credit would give Sunpower and other companies the opportunity to take this technology mainstream and support jobs in southeast Ohio.”